-Date for Review Summary Kerry ETB, as Co-ordinating Provider has developed a quality assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programme The key structures of this system are: Date for Review Summary Kerry ETB, as Co-ordinating Provider has developed a quality assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programme The key structures of this system are: Summary Kerry ETB, as Co-ordinating Provider has developed a quality assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programme The key structures of this system are: assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programme The key structures of this system are: National Consortium Steering Group FET Quality Council Apprenticeship Quality Council (AQC) National Programme Board National Examination Board ETBI New Apprenticeship Monitoring and Enhancement Panel Quality Assurance Arrangements with Employers Quality Assurance of Collaborating Providers The Apprentice All governance units established within this QA system have prescribed membership, terms of reference and operating procede concerning their responsibilities and remit.
-A designated Chair are Secretary are identified.
+Title QA Governance Structures, Organisation and Administration Date approved 19th July 2017 Effective From 01st September 2017 Date for Review 19th July 2021 Summary Kerry ETB, as Co-ordinating Provider has developed a quality assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programmes.
+The key structures of this system are: National Consortium Steering Group Quality Council National Programme Board National Examination Board ETBI New Apprenticeship Monitoring and Enhancement Panel Quality Assurance Arrangements with Employers Quality Assurance of Collaborating Providers All governance units established within this QA system have prescribed membership, terms of reference and operating procedures concerning their responsibilities and remit.
+A designated Chair and Secretary are identified.
 Agendas and minutes are maintained and available to all members.
-Communication is mapped within the structures and associated roles to support the feedback and feedforward of outputs, specific decisions made, and actions undertaken by individual governance units. edures
+Communication is mapped within the structures and associated roles to support the feedback and feedforward of outputs, specific decisions made, and actions undertaken by individual governance units.